Costa Rica in the OTI Festival 1997: National final

 Repretel held the National OTI Festival on Friday 19 September 1997, beginning at 20:00 CST (02:00+1 UTC), at El Greco hall of the San José Palacio Hotel in San José.
-It was hosted by Verónica Bastos and René Barboza; and was broadcast on Canal 6 and Canal 11.
+It was hosted by Verónica Bastos and René Barboza; and was broadcast live on Canal 6 and Canal 11.
 The price of the admission ticket was ₡2,500, and 30 percent of the funds raised that night were allocated to a charity campaign.

 The stage setting evoked the Roman era.
 The jury was composed of Ángela Cordero, Juan Carlos Mena, Héctor Carranza, Adrián Goizueta, and Orlando Bertarini.
 The musical arrangements were made by Álvaro Esquivel.
 Duo Abracadabra and group Pura Vida made guest performances.

 The winner was the song "La hora cero", written by Mario Campos, and performed by Erik León; with "No puedo retenerte", composed by Luis Abarca and Alfredo Brenes, with lyrics by Felipe Contreras, and performed by Grace Abarca placing second; and "Brilla el sol" written and performed by Michael J. Marcks placing third.
+The festival ended with a reprise of the winning entry.